Remove Ghost Followers Instagram: The Top Engagement Killer

 Genuine engagement through likes and comments is a better trust signal to get you hired for partnerships.
 But if most of your followers are fake and pull down your engagement, it will look very bad for you.

-The lower your engagement rates, the fewer brands will think you’re credible.
+The lower your engagement rate, the fewer brands will think you’re credible.
 It will hurt your chances of booking deals and jobs as an aspiring influencer.
 So, it’s best to trim your follower base and eliminate fake followers that hurt your engagement.

 3. Buying Ghost Followers Could Get You Shadowbanned

 Instagram says you shouldn’t rely on third-party apps to get likes and followers.
 Buying from ghost follower apps is unsafe and makes you vulnerable to vendors stealing your personal information.
 And more than that, they also miss the point of the platform.
+Instagram is for sharing visual content with genuine people with an interest in that specific imagery.
+Buying ghost followers goes against this.

 If Instagram detects that you’re going against the community guidelines by buying fake followers, it could result in a shadowban.
 When you’re shadowbanned, Instagram won’t push your content to people’s feeds and Explore pages.
 They do this to curb inauthentic activity and other serious violations of the app.